CianStryker/BRI_Project/README.md

 # China and the Belt and Road Initiative
 In this project I am analyzing China's use of Foreign Direct investment, especially investment that is apart of the Belt and Road Initiative.
-The project is largley descriptive in nature although I do use some statistical modelling in the form of regressions to demonstrate the impact that BRI may have on the economic growth and poltical preferences of recipient countries.
+The project is largley descriptive in nature although I do use some statistical modelling in the form of regressions to demonstrate what economic and political factors may influence Chinese investment decisions.

 # Data
 The data sets for the project are the following: